xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-007.md

 ## Web UI with Lit and Shoelace

-When choosing a component library, I didn't want it to be tied to a specific framework implementation.
+When choosing a component library, I didn't want it to be tied to a specific framework implementation, see [Web Components are not Framework Components — and That’s Okay].
 Web components is a good choice, and [Lit] provides reactive state, scoped styles, and a declarative template system to make the development process easier.
 [Shoelace] is an UI library based on [Lit].
 Using them, we can make our canvas components framework-agnostic by supporting React, Vue, and Angular at the same time.
+It's worth noting that the [spectrum-web-components] component library used by Photoshop Web is also based on Lit, see: [Photoshop is now on the web!]

+> Photoshop is part of Adobe’s broader Creative Cloud ecosystem.
+Using a standardized Web Components strategy built on Lit allows UI consistency across applications.

 Since this tutorial static site is written using [VitePress], [Vue instructions] is used in the example pages, but no Vue syntax will be used in the components.